sun-umn/Self-Validation/index.md

 ## MRI reconstruction
-We now test our detection method on MRI reconstruction, a classical medical IR problem involving a nontrivial linear $f$.
-Specifically, the model is
-$y = f (x) + ξ = F(x) + ξ$ , where $F$ is the subsampled Fourier operator and $ξ$ models the noise encountered in practical MRI imaging.
-Here, we take 8-fold undersampling and choose to parametrize $x$ using a DD,
+We now test our detection method on MRI reconstruction, a classical medical IR problem involving a nontrivial linear f.
+Specifically, the model is y = f (x) + ξ = F(x) + ξ , where F is the subsampled Fourier operator and $ξ$ models the noise encountered in practical MRI imaging.
+Here, we take 8-fold undersampling and choose to parametrize x using a DD.
+We report the performance here in [Figure 5](http://) (results for all randomly selected samples can be found in the Appendix of our paper). ***Our method is able to signal stopping points that are reasonably close to the peak points, which also yield reasonably faithful reconstruction***.

  <div align="center">
 <figure><img src="figures/MRI_curve_image-01.png" width="800"></figure>